waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Strategic Plan
 *   **Primary Goal: Find and defeat the Ecruteak City Gym Leader.**
-    *   **Status:** Currently inside the Burned Tower.
-Morty is likely at the Ecruteak Gym now that the legendary beast event is over.
+    *   **Status:** Currently in Goldenrod City to buy Repels.
+I believe Morty has returned to the Ecruteak Gym after the legendary beast event in the Burned Tower.
-*   **Secondary Goal: Systematically explore and mark every warp in the Burned Tower.**
+*   **Secondary Goal: Acquire Repels to explore the Burned Tower safely.**
-    *   **Status:** Partially complete.
-I need to investigate the remaining unmarked warps on 1F and B1F.
-Currently paused to acquire Repels.
+    *   **Status:** In progress.
+Currently in Goldenrod City to purchase Repels.
-*   **Tertiary Goal: Investigate the mystery of the Lake of Rage & the legendary beasts.**
+*   **Tertiary Goal: Investigate the mystery of the legendary beasts.**
     *   **Status:** Witnessed the awakening of Raikou, Entei, and Suicune.
 Eusine is also tracking them.

 ## II.
 Game Systems & Mechanics